 - Reporting capabilities that identify trends and anomalies and generate reports that can include any answer, sign-off, or engagement

 - Security and efficiency features that let you lock down checklists and forms in PDF format after the audit is complete.

 - Roll over capabilities that allow you to pull all pertinent information from one year to the next

 - Cloud or on-premise options that give you instant access whether at the office or in the field

 - An Engagement Upgrade feature that lets you upgrade your engagement to the latest version of the template without losing your work, and to insert new questions into completed or partially completed forms without losing valuable audit time

 - External User Collaboration that reduces your auditors’ workload by sending sections of an engagement to the client so it can be completed by them online

 An added benefit of Amelio is that its template control is centralized, allowing a firm to propagate revised templates to engagements already in progress.
 Built-in version control helps auditors know if updates are available and lets reviewers rest assured that an engagement reflects the firm’s latest standards.

-Amelio can be integrated with any company’s financial software to permit internal audit on an ongoing basis.
-Its open API can integrate with any software that will allow it to, providing either data entry or retrieval.
+Amelio can be integrated with any company’s financial software to permit internal audits on an ongoing basis.
+Its open API can integrate with any software that will allow it to, provide either data entry or retrieval.
 HKMP Technologies has done integrations with DocuSign and Salesforce and is currently working with Practice Engine,